s212781/MLOps-Project-Group13/reports/README.md

 --- question 17 fill here ---

+We used the following two services: Virtual Machine and Bucket.
+A virtual machine is an instance of a computer in the cloud.
+We can run applications and programs as if it were in our local computers.
+A bucket is used for data storage in google cloud platform services, which are associated with our project.
+We used it to store our dataset in the cloud.

 ### Question 18

 > **The backbone of GCP is the Compute engine.
 Explained how you made use of this service and what type of VMs**